-I have noticed that some computer majors don’t feel like they are enjoying programming.
-Though computers can be have a very big scope, programming would be a very essential role.
-The reason why I am writing this article is because to point out some common reasons why computer majors (Information Technology, Computer Science, you name it!) do not love programming and learn to embrace it.
-This could serve as an eye opener to you and this is especially made for students who are currently taking up these courses.
-Without further adieu, lets get started!
+I have noticed that some computer majors don't feel like they are enjoying programming.
+Though computers can have a very big scope, programming would be a very essential role.
+The reason why I am writing this article is that to point out some common reasons why computer majors (Information Technology, Computer Science, you name it!) do not love programming and learn to embrace it.
+This could serve as an eye-opener to you and this is specially made for students who are currently taking up these courses.
+Without further adieu, let's get started!

 1.)
 Choosing a course in which you don't like!